kietpa/kietpa.github.io/content/_index.md

 description: "This is a blog about technology."
 ---

+Hi 👋, I'm Kiet!
 This site is meant for me to document the things that I've learned.
 Mostly working with **Golang**.

 <div style="height:80px;"></div>